Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 OUR MISSION

-Work towards economic empowerment of single women for poverty reduction and facilitate and assists for the rights of single women entrepreneurs and home based single women workers.
+Work towards economic empowerment of single women for poverty reduction and facilitate and assist for the rights of single women entrepreneurs and home based single women workers.

 FollowWHR Campaigns